Winnie-the-Pooh: Cultural legacy

-One of the best known characters in British children's literature, a 2011 poll saw Winnie-the-Pooh voted onto the list of top 100 "icons of England".
-In 2003 the first Pooh story was ranked number 7 on the BBC's The Big Read poll.
+Maev Kennedy of The Guardian called Winnie-the-Pooh "the most famous bear in literary history".
+One of the best-known characters in British children's literature, a 2011 poll saw the bear voted onto the list of top 100 "icons of England".
+In 2003 the first Pooh book was ranked number 7 on the BBC's The Big Read poll.
 Forbes magazine ranked Pooh the most valuable fictional character in 2002, with merchandising products alone generating more than $5.9 billion that year.
 In 2005, Pooh generated $6 billion, a figure surpassed by only Mickey Mouse.
 In 2006, Pooh received a star on the Hollywood Walk of Fame, marking the 80th birthday of Milne's creation.
 In 2010, E. H. Shepard's original illustrations of Winnie the Pooh (and other Pooh characters) featured on a series of UK postage stamps issued by the Royal Mail.

 Winnie the Pooh has inspired multiple texts to explain complex philosophical ideas.
 Benjamin Hoff uses Milne's characters in The Tao of Pooh and The Te of Piglet to explain Taoism.
 Similarly, Frederick Crews wrote essays about the Pooh books in abstruse academic jargon in The Pooh Perplex and Postmodern Pooh to satirise a range of philosophical approaches.
 Pooh and the Philosophers by John T. Williams uses Winnie the Pooh as a backdrop to illustrate the works of philosophers, including Descartes, Kant, Plato and Nietzsche.
 "Epic Pooh" is a 1978 essay by Michael Moorcock that compares much fantasy writing to A. A. Milne's, as work intended to comfort, not challenge.

 In music, Kenny Loggins wrote the song "House at Pooh Corner", which was originally recorded by the Nitty Gritty Dirt Band.
 Loggins later rewrote the song as "Return to Pooh Corner", featuring on the album of the same name in 1991.
 In Italy, a pop band took their name from Winnie, and were titled Pooh.
 In Estonia, there is a punk/metal band called Winny Puhh.
 There is a street in Warsaw, Poland, named after the character, the Kubusia Puchatka Street, as he is known in Polish translations as Kubuś Puchatek.
 There is also a street named after him in Budapest, Hungary, the Micimackó Street.